JHPark25/DiscriminologyDocs/docs/source/frontend.rst

 The `ReportHeader component <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/frontend/src/components/reportheader.js#L4>`_ generates a header used specifically at the top of all report pages.
-This component combines the normal header component with the identical styling and message that is used at the top of every report page.
-The ``header`` prop is the name of the header.
+This component combines the normal header component with the identical styling and an instructions message that is used at the top of every report page.
+The ``header`` prop is the name that will be displayed in the header.

 *************
 ReportsByCategoryChart
 *************

-The `ReportsByCategoryChart component <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/frontend/src/components/reportsbycategorychart.js#L8>`_ creates a doughnut chart that displays the number of reports divided by category.
-This chart is displayed on the Top Level Insights page.
+The `ReportsByCategoryChart component <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/frontend/src/components/reportsbycategorychart.js#L8>`_ creates a doughnut chart that displays the number of reports per category.
+This chart is displayed on the top level insight page.

 The ``ReportsByCategoryChart`` component visualizes reports that were filed within a specified tiemframe.
 The times used to plot each report is the time the